US Campaign Finance

-Interest Groups and Campaign Finance Reform in the United States and Canada is a study of how, as the title suggests, American and Canadian interest groups responded to their nations’ campaign finance reform laws of the 2000s.
+My major book on campaign finance is Interest Groups and Campaign Finance Reform in the United States and Canada.
+This is a study of how, as the title suggests, American and Canadian interest groups responded to their nations’ campaign finance reform laws of the 2000s.
 The book was published in 2011.
 You can buy a copy of it, find a summary of it, read sample chapters, and so on at the University of Michigan Press website.
 The Press also has a couple of blog posts I wrote about the book, which are here and here.
 If you’re already familiar with the book, you can find a list of related material, with links, below.
-You may also be interested in the edited volume I put together for the Open Society Institute on comparative campaign finance; the publisher’s page for that book is here.

 Related Work Comparing the US and Canada: